 Choral Conducting

-In addition to presenting a broad repertory in significant venues, the choral program host a vibrant and progressive graduate choral conducting program.
-Masters and doctoral students regularly present concerts with professional instrumentalists and soloists, conducting Baroque and early Classical works with period instrumentalists and nationally recognized soloists.
-The year 2019 saw the debut of Passaggio, Rutgers University’s fully funded professional chorus, conducted by the graduate students in the choral area.
-Graduates of the DMA program in choral conducting hold full-time positions at the University of Arkansas, University of Illinois, Calvin University, Kennesaw State University, Seton Hill University (PA), Seton Hall University (NJ), Wagner College, and Westminster Choir College.
+In addition to presenting a broad repertory in significant venues, the choral program hosts a vibrant and progressive graduate choral conducting program.
+Masters and doctoral students regularly present concerts with professional musicians and nationally recognized soloists.
+In 2019, the choral area debuted Passaggio, Rutgers University’s fully funded professional chorus that choral graduate students conduct for their recitals.
+Graduates of the DMA program in choral conducting hold or held full-time positions at the University of Arkansas, University of Illinois, Calvin University (MI), Kennesaw State University (GA), Kutztown University (PA), Mount Holyoke (MA), Northwestern University (IL), Seton Hill University (PA), Seton Hall University (NJ), SUNY New Paltz, Wagner College (NJ), Westminster Choir College (NJ), and William Paterson University (NJ).

 Wind Band Conducting